microsoft/azuredevopslabs/labs/vstsextend/readyroll/readme.md

    > The schema of the Deployment Target will be read in order to create a baseline schema.
 This will not modify the Deployment Target in any way.

-1. Now you should be able to see a database project added to your solution and also the **ReadyRoll Core Edition** window.
+1. Now you should be able to see a database project added to your solution and also the **SQL Change Automation Edition** window.

       ![](images/readyrollwindow.png)